jbinkley60/MezzmoTrailerChecker/README.md

 - Full Trailer checker statistics
 - <a href="https://github.com/jbinkley60/MezzmoTrailerChecker/wiki/Mezzmo-Trailer-Checker-Data-Export">CSV export</a> of trailer information, checker history and movies in the Mezzmo DB without trailers
 - Command line backups of Mezzmo Trailer Checker database
-- User ability to clear trailer information by movie name or database number
+- User ability to clear trailer information by movie name, database number or status
 <br/>

 ## Installation and usage: